 Many of these GDPR principles are similar to the preceding data protection principles but we’ll discuss below some key data protection changes.
-For more on what to include in your Data Protection Policy, read this guide and download the free template policy to get you started.
+We have a post and free template explaining what to include in your Data Protection Policy.

 To process data you need a ‘lawful basis’

 The GDPR sets out six lawful bases for processing personal data:

 GDPR - the biggest change is consent